 Don’t discount the benefit of pleasure either.
 You should always enjoy what you do.
 And personally I find using my own photos gives me the most pleasure, followed secondly by a stock image which preferably has never been used yet, or only once or twice.
 Thirdly I get the least pleasure from using widely spread files that are probably on a hundred other websites if not more.

 This obviously depends on your goals and market.
-If you are a blogger in the gadget niche like me, then you will need to get holds of the gadgets, if you are writing news pieces on latest gadgets this could be tricky!
-In a situation like this it can be hard.
+If you are a blogger in the gadget niche, then you’ll often need to get holds of the gadgets and take photos of them, if you’re writing news pieces on latest gadgets this could be tricky!

-But if you are, for example, a gardener, get out in the garden and take a photo of the flower you are writing about, don’t use someone else’s picture, take your own!
+But if you are, for example, a gardener, get out in the garden and take a photo of the flower you are writing about, don’t use a free stock image of someone else’s picture, take your own!

-There are so many different types of websites and niches that it is impossible for me to cover everything here.
-So for your personal situation I recommend you have a brainstorm and think about cool ways you can take photos yourself, or find stock photos that haven’t been used yet.
-Using a reverse search engine makes that possible.
+There are so many different types of websites and niches that it is impossible to cover everything here.
+So for your personal situation it’s best to have a brainstorm and think about cool ways you can take photos yourself, or find stock photos that haven’t been used yet.

 One simple way is to quickly make stuff.
 I have a whiteboard in my office, and quickly created the image at the top of this post.
 You can tell I created it quickly because it is pretty rubbish.
 But that literally took me 3 minutes to write, snap and upload to this blog post.
 It would have taken me a lot longer to go through external websites hunting for an ideal picture.
 So I have not only got something unique, but saved myself time.